-PCLG submitted an amicus brief on behalf of Public Citizen to explain that FOIA’s own remedial provision creates a right of action to obtain an injunction requiring compliance with FOIA’s affirmative disclosure requirements, and that the Court should consider the complete scope of the FOIA right of action in deciding whether a right of action is available under the APA.
-Public Citizen’s brief argues that FOIA’s remedial provision authorizes courts to provide the sort of prospective injunctive relief sought by CREW.
-And if it does not, Public Citizen argues that serial FOIA requests cannot adequately remedy the violation of a provision that requires agencies to disclose certain records without a FOIA request.
+Public Citizen submitted an amicus brief arguing that FOIA’s own remedial provision creates a right of action to obtain an injunction requiring compliance with FOIA’s affirmative disclosure requirements and that the Court should consider the complete scope of the FOIA right of action in deciding whether a right of action is available under the APA.
+Public Citizen’s brief argued that FOIA’s remedial provision authorizes courts to provide the sort of prospective injunctive relief sought by CREW.
+And if FOIA does not, the brief argued, the APA provides a remedy because serial FOIA requests cannot adequately remedy the violation of a provision that requires agencies to disclose certain records without a FOIA request.

 In early 2017, the D.C.
-Circuit issued an opinion holding that although FOIA authorizes injunctive relief for violations of FOIA’s affirmative disclosure requirements, it does not allow a court to order the government to comply with those requirements.
-Rather, a court that finds a violation of the Act’s public disclosure requirements can only order the agency to produce the materials to the specific plaintiff in the case on an ongoing basis.
+Circuit issued an opinion holding that, although FOIA authorizes injunctive relief for violations of FOIA’s affirmative disclosure requirements, it does not allow a court to order the government to comply with those requirements.
+The court held that, to remedy a violation of the Act’s public disclosure requirements, a court can only order the agency to produce the materials to the specific plaintiff in the case on an ongoing basis.

 For other litigation on this issue, see New York Legal Assistance Group v.
 Board of Immigration Appeals.